ajw/primes/README.md

 ```sh
 primes.py <n>
 ```
-where n is number of primes
+where n is number of primes.

 Run doctest using:
 ```sh